Victory Heights Primary School

 • Develop children’s self-respect and encourage children to respect the ideas, attitudes, values, and feelings of others.

-• Show respect for all cultures and, in doing so, promote positive attitudes towards other people
+• Show respect for all cultures and, in doing so, promote positive attitudes towards others.

-• Help children grow into responsible, independent and positive people
+• Help children grow into responsible, independent and positive individuals.

 • Foster a love of learning so they develop positive lifelong habits and values.